psychemedia/middle-english-romances/sir-orfeo.md

 And befought hym yif his wil were
 That he wolde of his mynftrelfy her.
 Then fayde the kyng, What art thow,
-That art hyder ycom nowe ?
+That art hyder ycom nowe?
 Myfelf, ne non that is within me,
 Never fende after the.
 Seth y this kyndam furft bygan